Laragear/ReCaptcha/README.md

 The file gets published into the `.stubs` folder of your project, while the meta is located inside `.phpstorm.meta.php` directory.
 You should point your [PhpStorm to these stubs](https://www.jetbrains.com/help/phpstorm/php.html#advanced-settings-area).

+## Laravel Octane compatibility

+- The only singleton registered is the `ReCaptcha` class, which uses a stale config instance. **You shouldn't change the config**.
+- There are no static properties written during a request.

+There should be no problems using this package with Laravel Octane as intended.

 ## Security

 If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.